 John McCarthy is a former Australian career diplomat

-John Tilemann served as Chief of Staff to two Directors General of the International Atomic Energy Agency, Dr. Hans Blix and Dr. Mohamed ElBaradei.
+John Tilemann is APLN Senior Associate Fellow.
+He served as Chief of Staff to two Directors General of the International Atomic Energy Agency, Dr. Hans Blix and Dr. Mohamed ElBaradei.
 As a career diplomat he has also served in Australian Embassies in Asia, Europe and the Middle East.

 Julia Gillard was the 27th Prime Minister of Australia.
 She currently serves as the Chair of Beyond Blue, one of Australia’s leading mental health awareness bodies.